Fa2y/An70n/README.md

 [Join the support server](https://discord.gg/yf8E2s8)

 #  How to Use
 >This bot has commands for encoding/decoding, ciphers, and other commonly accessed tools during CTFs.
-But, the main use for NullCTF is to easily set up a CTF for your discord server to play as a team.
+But, the main use for An70n is to easily set up a CTF for your discord server to play as a team.
 The following commands listed are probably going to be used the most.

 * `>ctf create "ctf name"`  This is the command you'll use when you want to begin a new CTF.
 This command will make a text channel with your supplied name under the category 'CTF' (If the category doesn't exist it will be created).  *Must have permissions to manage channels*